 When in doubt, ask our personal injury lawyers about your Las Vegas accident.
 Waivers do not necessarily cover all possible injury scenarios.

 First and foremost, we help by treating you like a member of our own family.
-You are not just another client to us, but an individual that we value and want to support through a difficult time.
+You are not just another client to us, but an individual we value and want to support through a difficult time.

 That support includes: